sciactive/nymphjs/packages/client-node/README.md

 This package is the Nymph client for Node.js.
 You can find CJS in `dist`, or TS source in `src`.
 There is also a **[browser client](https://github.com/sciactive/nymphjs/packages/client)**.

-This package provides fetch and WebSocket ponyfills to Nymph, handles Tilmeld auth tokens, and sets up `Nymph.init` to also call `PubSub.init` with your configs if you provide a `pubsubURL`.
+This package provides fetch and WebSocket ponyfills to Nymph, handles Tilmeld auth tokens, and sets up `Nymph.init` to also call `PubSub.init` with your configs if you provide a `pubsubUrl`.

 ## Usage